top of page

 4. The Name Game

-Great for the start of a session, each person says their name along with a favorite hobby or an adjective that starts with the same letter as their name.
-For example, "Jumping Jack" or "Drawing Danielle."
-It’s a memorable way to learn names and something personal about each other.
-If I want the whole group to get comfortable I will have everyone repeat the name and action.
-This builds a sense of fun and shows that everyone can participate.
-It also allows performers to join without really being put on the spot (yet).
+This one’s a go-to at the start of any session!
+Each person says their name with a fun twist—either a hobby they love or an adjective that starts with the same letter.
+Think “Jumping Jack” or “Dancing Danielle.”
+It’s such a fun (and sneaky) way to help everyone remember names and learn a little something about each other.
+If I want to ramp up the energy and get everyone comfy, I’ll have the whole group repeat the name and action.
+It gets the giggles going, takes the pressure off, and shows that everyone can play along without feeling totally on the spot (yet!).

 5. Kitty Wants a Corner